Segfault-Inc/Multicorn/doc/contribute.rst

 Report Bugs
 ===========

+.. meta
+  :mailarchives:

 Found a bug?
 Want a new feature?
-Report a new issue on the :buglink:`Multicorn bug-tracker on GitHub`.
+Report a new issue on the :meta: buglink `Multicorn bug-tracker on GitHub`.

 Hack
 ====

 Interested in hacking?
-Feel free to clone the :codelink:`git repository on GitHub` if you want to add new features, fix bugs or update documentation.
+Feel free to clone the .. meta: codelink_`git repository on GitHub` if you want to add new features, fix bugs or update documentation.